Key details

 Community

-On 27 July in the Bendigo Town Hall, local community members were invited to a public consultation session to provide feedback on concept designs for Bendigo GovHub.
+In 2019 local community members were invited to a public consultation session to provide feedback on concept designs for the Bendigo GovHub.

 Community feedback was also received through an online survey, and a focus group session.